jkutner/jkutner.github.com/_posts/2019-03-28-using-corretto-adopt-graal-zulu-on-heroku.md

 ## Using GraalVM

 The last JDK option is a little different than the others.
-[GraalVM](https://www.graalvm.org/) is a universal virtual machine for running applications written in JavaScript, Python, Ruby, R, JVM-based languages like Java, Scala, Kotlin, Clojure, and more.
+[GraalVM](https://www.graalvm.org/) is a universal virtual machine for running applications written in JavaScript, Python, Ruby, and R as well as JVM-based languages like Java, Scala, Kotlin, Clojure, and more.
 You can use it on Heroku by adding a third-party buildpack to your Heroku app in conjunction with an official buildpack:

 ```
 $ heroku buildpacks:set jdk/graal
 $ heroku buildpacks:add heroku/java
 ```

-Then execute `git push heroku master` as before, and you'll be running with GraalVM.
+Then deploy as before, and you'll be using GraalVM.
 Run the following command to confirm that it worked:

 ```
 $ heroku run java -version